chanjure/SRBM/README.md

 for interactive example of using SRBM and setting hyperparameters, see notebook/SRBM_unsup_gen.

-Before uploading to git, run
+Before uploading to git, run:

   $ bash bin/run_check.sh

 To run pytest and test notebook.

+Or for automated push, run:

+  $ bash bin/git_push.sh <comment>

 ## TODO